Trained staff are vital to your organisation's cyber resilience

 Free cyber security training to raise awareness and help school staff manage some of the key cyber threats facing schools.
 The training is available in two formats: a scripted presentation pack or group delivery can be found below in the […]

-CyberScotland partner Scottish Business Resilience Centre has released a new staff induction document titled ‘An Introduction to Cyber Security’.
-This free online resource, developed by ethical hackers at SBRC, provides easily accessible cyber security guidance, helping you to understand common […]
+CyberScotland partner Cyber and Fraud Centre – Scotland has released a new staff induction document titled ‘An Introduction to Cyber Security’.
+This free online resource, developed by ethical hackers at the Cyber and Fraud Centre, provides easily accessible cyber security […]